Production Technology of Grapefruit

 Soil

-• Calcareous soils containing a large quantity of lime are quite unsuitable.
+• Calcareous soils containing large amounts of lime remain unsuitable.

 Propagation